|Rosella Machine Intelligence & Data Mining|

 Risk management is very important for insurance industry.
 Insurance means that insurance companies take over risks from customers.
 Insurers consider every available quantifiable factors to develop profiles of high and low insurance risk.
-Level of risk determines insurance premiums.
-Generally, insurance policies involving factors with greater risk of claims are charged at a higher rate.
+Normally level of risk determines insurance premiums.
+Insurance policies involving factors with greater risk of claims are charged at a higher rate.
 With much information at hand, insurers can evaluate risk of insurance policies at much higher accuracy.
 To this end, insurers collect a vast amount of information about policy holders and insured objects.
 Statistical methods and tools based on data mining techniques can be used to analyze or to determine insurance policy risk levels.
-Insurance risk predictive modeling is discussed here.
+Insurance risk predictive modeling using machine learning technique is discussed here.

 Hotspot Profiling of Risky Insurance Segments

-Fortunately, this problem can be overcome with Hotspot Profiling Analysis Tools.
-Hotspot profiling analysis drills-down data systematically and detects important relationships, co-factors, interactions, dependencies and associations amongst many variables and values accurately using Artificial Intelligence techniques such as incremental learning and searching, and generate profiles of most interesting segments.
-It is noted that insurance premiums are normally stipulated with profiles of risky (or very low-risk) policy holders.
+CMSR Data Miner / Machine Learning / Rule Engine Studio hotspot profiling tools drill-down data systematically and detect important relationships, co-factors, interactions, dependencies and associations amongst many variables and values accurately using Artificial Intelligence techniques such as incremental learning and searching, and generate profiles of most interesting segments.
 Hotspot analysis can identify profiles of high (and low) risk policies accurately through thorough analysis of all available insurance data.

-If past is any guide for predicting future events, predictive modeling is an excellent technique for insurance risk management.
-Predictive models are developed from past historical records of insurance polices, containing financial, demographic, psychographic, geographic information, along with properties of insured objects.
-From the past insurance policy information, predictive models can learn patterns of different insurance claim ratios, and can be used to predict risk levels of future insurance policies.
+If past is any guide for predicting future events, predictive modeling by Machine Learning is an excellent technique for insurance risk management.
+Insurance claims prediction models are developed from past historical records of insurance polices, containing financial, demographic, psychographic, geographic information, along with properties of insured objects.
+From the past insurance policy information, insurance claims predictive models can learn patterns of different insurance claim ratios, and can be used to predict risk levels of future insurance policies.
 It is important to note that statistical process requires a substantially large number of past historical records (or insurance policies) containing useful information.
 Useful information is something that can be a factor that differentially affects insurance claims ratios.

 CMSR Data Miner / Machine Learning / Rule Engine Studio supports the following robust easy-to-use predictive modeling tools.
-Users can develop models with the help of intuitive model visualization tools.
+Users can develop insurance claims prediction models with the help of intuitive model visualization tools.
 Application and deployment of insurance risk models is also very simple.

-Effectiveness of predictive modeling depends on the quality of historical data.
-If historical data contains information that can predict customer tendencies and behaviors, predictive modeling can be very effective.
-Otherwise reliable predictive models will be difficult to achieve.
+Effectiveness of insurance claims predictive modeling depends on the quality of historical data.
+If historical data contains information that can predict customer tendencies and behaviors, insurance claims predictive modeling can be very effective.
+Otherwise reliable insurance claims risk predictive models will be difficult to achieve.
 Good historical data is essential to produce good predictive models.
 How can you know whether your customer data contain predictive information?
 You need to perform variable relevancy analysis and build models and test!

-Insurance risk scoring is numerical rating of insurance policies.
+Insurance claims risk scoring is numerical risk ratings of insurance policies.
 It measures the level of risk of being claimed.
-This section describes advanced insurance risk modeling and insurance scoring methods using predictive modeling techniques of Machine Learning.
+The subsequent sections describe advanced insurance risk modeling and insurance scoring methods using predictive modeling techniques of Machine Learning.

 Neural network arranges information in nodes and weight-links as shown in the above figure.
 Nodes represent input/output values.
 Nodes are organized into layers: input layer, (optional) internal layers (normally a single layer as in the figure), and output layer.
 Input layer nodes accept input values.
 Values of output layer nodes and internal layer nodes are computed by summing up previous layer nodes multiplied by weight-links' values.